GWR 0-6-0PT 1369

 The 1366 class of GWR locomotives was built for dock shunting to replace ageing Cornwall Mineral Railway locomotives.

 They kept many of the features of the older locomotives including the Allan straight link valve gear.
-There were seven engines of the 1366 class, numbered 1366 - 1371.
+There were six engines of the 1366 class, numbered 1366 - 1371.
 1369 is the sole survivor.

 In 1962, with replacement at Weymouth Docks by diesels imminent, three (1367, 1368 and 1369) were transferred to Wadebridge shed to work the Wenford Bridge china clay branch in Cornwall, replacing the former LSWR Adams well tanks of 1898 vintage.
 1369 and her sisters remained in service there until 1964 when, once again, diesels ousted them from their duties.

 An excellent little engine, 1369 is in service, currently wearing British Railways Black livery.